jdevfullstack/github-pages-tutorial/README.md

 You now have your web page.

 ## More Advanced Details
-### GitHub Per User Root
+### GitHub Pages Root Defaults
-In the same way you keep your pages and assets in one directory and subdirectories on the server, it is the same thing on GitHub Pages through a GitHub repository.
+By default, GitHub provides accounts and even Orgs a root of your Web Page where all pages will be based from.
+Even if you don't initialize this repo, you can start enabling Pages per repo.

 For a user, `<username>.github.io` is the pattern by default so that GitHub Pages can build the site.
-Meaning, you should create a repository named after this pattern, so mine is `xdvrx1.github.io`.
+Meaning, you should create a repository named after this pattern, so mine is `jdevfullstack.github.io`.
+You can now customize your root web page and it will be served by GitHub !
-My site will be automatically created.
 However, you may skip initializing your root directory.

 ### Default Documents